GloriaUche03/Sales-Analytics/README.md

 **Period covered:** January – June 2026

-> Quick note: This wasn't client work, it's a practice project done in the context of Catalyst Support Group.
+> Quick note: This wasn't a client work, it's a practice project done in the context of Catalyst Support Group.
 The dataset is generic/synthetic too, not real sales figures or real employees.
 I treated it like a real engagement anyway.

 ---